 Lloyd educated himself in the bush on the NSW Stevenson Station via the Bush Workers Postal Loan Scheme run by the Sydney Library Service.

 Back in London in the period of massive unemployment he educated himself about folk song and folk lore in the British Library.
 He was to become a major influence on the folk song revival in Britain and to be regarded as one of country's most influential folklorists.
+His influence would extend to the United States, Canada and Australia.

 This presentation is designed allow you explore the fascinating and complicated influence of Lloyd on the 1950s folksong revival in Australia.
 You will have to opportunity to discover the many sides of Bert Lloyd that reached back to Australia between 1939 and his brief return visit in 1970.